LimHyungTae/LimHyungTae.github.io/projects.md

 *Supported by Samsung Electronics Co., Ltd.*

-Developed SLAM algorithm applied to robot cleaners.
+Developed SLAM algorithm applied to mobile robots.
 Was in charge of depth prediction using a 2D LiDAR sensor and a monocular camera for collision avoidance of mobile robots via Deep Learning.

 Keywords: 2D LiDAR, Sensor Fusion, Deep Learning, Mobile Robots, PyTorch, ROS